 Theater of Dionysus

-Built in 4th century B.C., the open-air Theater of Dionysus that could accommodate an audience of 17000, is the very birthplace of theater.
+Built in the 4th century B.C., the open-air Theater of Dionysus which could accommodate an audience of 17000, is the very birthplace of theater.
 Considering how ancient it is, take a minute to sit on the steps here, as you pass it on your way up to the Acropolis.

 Odeon of Herodes Atticus